buhrmi/buhrmi/README.md

 # Hi there

-I make websites and apps with [Rails](https://www.rubyonrails.com) and [Svelte](https://svelte.dev) and stream music stuff on Twitch: https://twitch.tv/djbuhrmi
+I make websites and apps with [Rails](https://www.rubyonrails.com) and [Svelte](https://svelte.dev).
+When I'm not programming I stream music stuff on Twitch: https://twitch.tv/djbuhrmi

 ## Work Projects